Argumentation-LLC/howto/moving_boxes.md

 2. Selecting the reason, using the “From” (Shift+Alt+F) function, navigating to the desired reason-group box with the Shift+Alt+arrow key commands, and then using the “To” function (Shift+Alt+T).

 ## Changing the Order of Co-Premises
-**With a mouse**: drag the co-premise box that you want to move to the spot you want to move it to.
+## With a mouse: drag the co-premise box that you want to move to the spot you want to move it to.
 For example, if you want it between claims A and B, drag the co-premise box between A and B. With the top of the group box highlighted, drop the box.

-**With key commands**:
+## With key commands:
 To move a co-premise box to the right of the box currently to its right, select it and then click Shift+Alt+N.
 To move a co-premise box to the left of the box currently to its left, select it and then click Shift+Alt+B